 Thank you for reading about me and voting in this year’s election.
-I proudly serve on IRE’s board and I’m a longtime member and cheerleader.
-I attended my first IRE Conference as a young intern at a local TV station and have been a passionate member ever since.
+I currently and proudly serve as IRE’s vice-president and I’m a longtime member and cheerleader.
+I oversee the ABC News Investigative Unit, a talented team of journalists who are skilled at holding the powerful accountable – some of them recruited from this very organization.
+(And I landed two jobs myself through IRE!)
+I attended my first IRE conference as an intern at a local TV station and have been a passionate member ever since.

 Issues on Which I’d Like to Focus:

 Looks like you haven't made a choice yet.